 The main campus in Houghton has 100+ acres of primarily forested land and riverine habitats and is in close proximity to the Genesee River, Roger Tory Peterson Institute for Natural History, and Allegany and Letchworth State Parks for ecological and environmental study and internship opportunities.

-Houghton’s 1,300-acre is a laboratory for research and study
+Houghton’s 1,300 acres are a laboratory for research and study

 All hold PhDs in their field and are involved in collaborative research projects with students